billysimmons/rsi-analysis-tool/README.md

 # RSI Analysis Program

-This program uses python, matplotlib, tkinter and yfinance (amongst other libraries).
+DESCRIPTION: This program is a Relative Strength Index Tool.

-The user will enter a ticker code for a stock (e.g. GLD, TSLA) and a start date, then the program will use yahoo finance to retrieve the RSI data for that stock, from the start date provided, to the current date.
-The program will then give the user that information in a graphical representation of said data
+OVERVIEW: The user enters a ticker code for a stock (e.g. GLD, TSLA) and a start date, then the program will use yahoo finance to retrieve the RSI data for that stock, from the start date provided, to the current date.
+The program will then give the user that information in a graphical representation using the matplotlib library.

+Libraries:
+- tkinter
+- tkcalendar
+- yfinance (yahoo finance)
+- pandas
+- pandas_datareader
+- datetime
+- matplotlib.pyplot

 Key Definitions and Concepts
 - Relative Strength Index (RSI): Momentum oscillator that measures the speed and change of price movements